Komal Kumar

-Komal Kumar (born 4 July 1973), known mononymously as Komal, is an Indian actor and film producer known for his work in Kannada cinema.
+Komal Kumar Shivalingappa (born 4 July 1973), known mononymously as Komal, is an Indian actor and film producer known for his work in Kannada cinema.
 He made his acting debut with Super Nan Maga in 1992.
 Since his debut, Komal has acted in over 100 films, initially in comedic roles as a supporting actor before playing lead roles.
 He is the younger brother of actor Jaggesh, with whom he has frequently collaborated professionally.

-Komal has won Karnataka State Film Award for Best Supporting Actor for his role as a supporting actor in the film Thavarige Baa Thangi in 2003.
-He has also won the South Filmfare Award for his performance in Neenello Naanalle in 2006.
+Komal has won Karnataka State Film Award for Best Supporting Actor for the film Thavarige Baa Thangi in 2003 and won the South Filmfare Award for his performance in Neenello Naanalle in 2006.

 Early life and family

 Komal was born into a well-to-do family of industrialists.
 He completed his studies in Ooty and was interested in taking up the civil service examinations before he lost interest in academics.
 He subsequently wanted to pursue a course in cinematography at the Film and Television Institute in Pune, but was unable to do so "owing to my academic background in arts."
 He then took to acting "doing small roles".
 His brother, Jaggesh, is an established actor in Kannada cinema.
-Komal's nephews Gururaj and Yethiraj are also actors.
+Komal's nephews Gururaj and Yathiraj are also actors.
 His wife Anasooya is a producer who has produced the film Kal Manja.
 The couple released the film under their home banner Soundarya Lahari Combines.